yorick-navara/distributed-computing-demo/README.md

 rabbitmqctl list_queues
 ```

-Then connect to the DB with:
+You can connect to the DB with:

 ```
 docker exec -t -i demo-db sh